aimms/documentation/cloud/launch-service.rst

 Create the Python service
 -------------------------

-When you want to expose eg. a Python script as a REST service such that it can be called from AIMMS, we recommend using Fast API (https://fastapi.tiangolo.com/).
+When you want to expose e.g. a Python script as a REST service such that it can be called from AIMMS, we recommend using Fast API (https://fastapi.tiangolo.com/).
 Fast API is a Python framework for building APIs.
 It is easy to use, and it is very fast.
 It also has a built-in Swagger UI, which makes it easy to test your API.

 Below is an example of a Python script that can be called from AIMMS.
 It takes a list of numbers as input, and returns a list of the squares of these numbers as output.